port-labs/port-docs/docs/technical-reference/port-components/blueprint.md

 Those new properties, as shown in the [relation](./relation) section of this manual, are called `mirrorProperties`.

 :::note
-The default mirror property that is assigned when creating a new relation (on the `source` blueprint) is a mirror to the identifier of the `target` blueprint.<br /><br />
+The default mirror property that is assigned when creating a new relation (on the `source` blueprint) is a mirror to the identifier of the `target` blueprint.

 The format of the mirror property section is as follows:
 ```json
         "mirrorProperties": {